VIDA-NYU/data-polygamy/README.md

 ## How To Run

-To run our framework, you will need [Apache Hadoop](http://hadoop.apache.org/): each step of the framework is represented by a map-reduce job.
+To run our framework, you will need [Apache Hadoop](http://hadoop.apache.org/).
 The framework can be summarized as follows:

 ![alt tag](framework.png)

+Each step of the framework is represented by a map-reduce job.
+The Pre-Processing step is executed once for each dataset, while the other steps can be executed once for multiple datasets.

 ### Common Arguments